catsmackaroo/RevampedCombat/README.md

 **Requires**: [IV SDK .NET](https://gtaforums.com/topic/986510-iv-sdk-net/) & [FusionFix](https://github.com/Zolika1351/GTAIV.EFLC.FusionFix)

-This page goes only a few of the features available with this mod.
+This page goes over only a few of the features available with this mod.
 View the [GTAForums page](https://gtaforums.com/topic/979069-revamped-combat/) for much more information.

 # New Features
 **Blood Impact Flash**